Dr. Nadege Dady Presented with Nubian Union Legend Award

 The award was presented to Dr. Dady and other honorees who exemplify “unconditional sacrifice and community service [and who] stand as icons of stewardship to everyone.”

-The Nubian Union is composed of two community-based non-profits focused on the growth of brain injuries, especially among minority youth: Unity Missionary Investors, which aids economically-challenged communities with tools and programs; and the Nubian Cultural Center for Research & Development, a multigenerational program that promotes racial and ethnic harmony through cultural exchange and education.
+The Nubian Union is composed of two community-based non-profits focused on the growth of brain injuries: Unity Missionary Investors, which aids economically-challenged communities with tools and programs; and the Nubian Cultural Center for Research & Development, a multigenerational program that promotes racial and ethnic harmony through cultural exchange and education.

 Dean Dady was singled out for a Legend Award for taking a leading role at TouroCOM in getting students involved in a Brain Injury Project launched under Unity that educates the community about - and supports research on - brain injuries.

-“She’s profoundly responsible for our collaboration with Touro in working with students to educate the community about the growing incidences of brain injuries in the minority community as well as the wider community,” said Henry Rawls, vice president and chair of Unity Missionary Investors.
+“She’s profoundly responsible for our collaboration with Touro in working with students to educate the community about the growing incidences of brain injuries,” said Henry Rawls, vice president and chair of Unity Missionary Investors.
 “She’s very inspiring, supportive and very helpful.
 Because of her inspiring students to be aware of this tremendous malady in our society it’s absolutely incumbent upon us to recognize her contributions.”

 Mr. Rawls said traumatic brain injury is not well-understood by the general public – neither the causes, how to prevent the injuries, nor how widespread they are.